aashmannn/Sparky/README.md

-# Autonomous ESG Carbon Optimizer for Walmart
+# ESG Carbon Optimizer

-An AI-powered web platform that automates end-to-end carbon emissions tracking, forecasting, incentive optimization, and ESG compliance reporting across Walmart's global supply chain.
+An AI-powered web platform that automates end-to-end carbon emissions tracking, forecasting, incentive optimization, and ESG compliance reporting.

 ## Project Overview

-The Autonomous ESG Carbon Optimizer is a comprehensive solution designed to help Walmart achieve its sustainability goals by:
+The ESG Carbon Optimizer is a comprehensive solution designed to help organizations achieve their sustainability goals by:

 - **Automating Data Ingestion**: NLP-powered parsing of supplier invoices, utility bills, and CSV files
 - **Carbon Ledger Management**: Structured storage of carbon event data with audit trails